-Bracknell Forest Council has a legal duty to help individuals and families who are homeless or are about to lose their home and meet the qualifying criteria.
-The council's Housing Options Service is responsible for assessing needs and determining whether or not individuals and families are entitled to help.
+The council has a legal duty to help individuals and families who are homeless or are about to lose their home and meet the qualifying criteria.
+The council's Housing Options service is responsible for assessing needs and determining whether or not individuals and families are entitled to help.

 Who can get help

 Our duties to homeless households are determined by the 1996 Housing Act.
 This law says that we must provide accommodation for you if you meet the following conditions:

 - you are homeless - we can only help you if you have no home, are about to lose your home or your safety is at risk if you stay in your present home

 - you are in priority need - we can only help you if:

 - you are vulnerable because of your age, mental illness, disability or are fleeing domestic violence